 Recent CC Fulbrighters:

 The program awards approximately 2000 grants annually and operates in more than 150 countries.

 - Funding to cover room, board, and incidental costs, based on the cost of living in the host country

 - Limited accident and health insurance

 Fulbright applicants who are interested in learning critical languages (including all dialects of Arabic, Bahasa Indonesia, Bangla/Bengali, Mandarin Chinese, Gujarati, Hindi, Marathi, Punjabi, Russian, and Urdu, subject to change) may apply for the Critical Language Enhancement Award, which provides support for intensive language study of three to six months prior to the Fulbright experience.

 Campus: September 7, 2018

-If you are applying through CC (which is required for undergraduates and optional for alums), you MUST submit your application by the campus deadline.
+If you are applying through CC (which is required for undergraduates and optional for alums), you MUST consult with the Fulbright advisor by August 15 and submit your application by the campus deadline of September 7.